mtlynch/mtlynch.io/content/retrospectives/2023/11/index.md

 The first day with the keyboard was a real struggle.
 I was going about 5% of my usual typing speed.
 I had a lot of paperwork to get through, so I put aside the keyboard for the next morning.

 Day two was easier, but it was still a challenge.
-But I kept at it, and I'm now faster on this keyboard when typing English prose, but I'm slower at programming.
+I kept at it, and I'm now faster on this keyboard when typing English prose, but I'm slower at programming.
 I haven't gotten used to characters like `[`, `{`, and `=` on this keyboard.
 I've even remapped keys to make them easier, but I'm still trying to build the muscle memory.

 I've read reviews from other people who say they have no trouble switching back to a regular keyboard once they got used to Kinesis, and that hasn't been my experience so far.
 When I switch to the cramped laptop keyboard on my Surface Pro 6, I make tons of typos.
 Maybe I'll eventually get back to being comfortable on both.